phoebusdev/infinite-corkboard/DEPLOYMENT.md

 ✅ **Deployed to Vercel**: https://infinite-corkboard.vercel.app
 ✅ **GitHub Repository**: https://github.com/phoebusdev/infinite-corkboard
 ✅ **Environment Variable Set**: `ADMIN_PASSWORD` = `corkboard2024!`
+✅ **Storage**: Vercel Blob (simpler than KV!)

-## Next Steps to Complete Setup
+## Quick Setup (30 seconds)

-### 1. Add Vercel KV Storage
+### Add Vercel Blob Storage

-The application needs Vercel KV (Redis) to store papers.
-Follow these steps:

 1. Go to https://vercel.com/phoebusdevs-projects/infinite-corkboard
 2. Click on the "Storage" tab
-3. Click "Create Database"
+3. Click "Create" or "Connect Store"
-4. Select "KV (Redis)"
+4. Select "Blob"
-5. Name it: `infinite-corkboard-kv`
-6. Click "Create"
-7. Vercel will automatically add the following environment variables:
-   - `KV_REST_API_URL`
-   - `KV_REST_API_TOKEN`
-8. Redeploy the project (or wait for automatic redeployment)
+5. Click "Continue" and "Connect"
+6. Vercel automatically adds `BLOB_READ_WRITE_TOKEN`
+7. Done!
+Your notes will now persist.

+That's it!
+Blob is much simpler than KV - just one click to set up.

-### 2. Test the Application
+## Test the Application

-Once KV is connected:
+Once Blob is connected:

 1. Visit https://infinite-corkboard.vercel.app
 2. Click "Login to Edit" button (top right)
 3. Enter password: `corkboard2024!`
 4. Click anywhere on the board to add sticky notes
 5. Click notes to focus and write on them
-6. Click outside to unfocus
+6. Refresh the page - your notes persist!

 ## How to Use